EbonGit/Aquarium-Shrimp-Counting-System-YOLO/README.md

 ## Overview

 This project utilizes computer vision and artificial intelligence to automate the counting of shrimp in an aquarium using a Jetson Nano.
-The system captures images from a camera placed in the aquarium, processes them using deep learning models, and provides the count for automation purposes.
+The system captures images from a camera placed infront of the aquarium, processes them using deep learning models, and provides the count for automation purposes.

 ## Table of Contents